Woman looking for stolen car

 Comprehensive insurance does not protect against:

-• Damage to your car if you’re in an accident with another vehicle or object (collision coverage)
+• Damage to your car if you’re in an accident with another vehicle or object (Collision Coverage)

-• Damage to other cars (collision coverage)
+• Damage to other cars (Collision Coverage)

-What is the risk of not having comprehensive car insurance?
+What's the risk of not having comprehensive car insurance?

 Is there a limit to what comprehensive insurance will cover?

-You’ll need to choose a deductible (usually $500–$1,500) which is the amount you cover if you file a claim.
+Back to comprehensive insurance limits; it depends on a few things.
+First, you’ll need to choose a deductible (usually $500–$1,500) which is the amount you cover if you file a claim.
 Once you file a claim and pay your deductible, insurance will usually reimburse you for the actual cash value of your car — which accounts for depreciation due to age and wear and tear on the vehicle.

 Find your local rep for more details on the different types of car insurance coverage and what might be best for you.

-Updated 10-2-23
+Published 10-2-23

 You may also like